US Taxes Worldwide Income.

-Exclude from earned income up to an amount of $102,100 (2017) of foreign earnings that is adjusted annually for inflation.
+Exclude from earned income up to an amount of $102,100 (2017) of foreign earnings that are adjusted annually for inflation.
 In addition, you can exclude or deduct certain foreign housing amounts.
-You may also be entitled to exclude from income the value of meals and lodging provided to you by your employer through Exclusion of Meals and Lodging.
+You may also be entitled to exclude from income the value of meals and lodging provided to you by your employer through the Exclusion of Meals and Lodging.

 Payments for services conducted in international waters (not a foreign country) and payments in specific combat zones, as designated by an Executive Order from the President, can be excluded.